2Latinos/nuntius/CONTRIBUTING.md

 We may discuss details with you regarding the implementation, and its inclusion within the project.

-We try to have as many of `nuntius`'s features tested as possible.
+We try to have as many of nuntius' features tested as possible.
 Everything that a user can do, and is repeatable in any way, should be tested, to guarantee backwards compatible.

 ## Submitting your changes